Imperial units: Apothecaries' units

 Apothecaries' units are not mentioned in the acts of 1824 and 1825.
 At the time, apothecaries' weights and measures were regulated "in England, Wales, and Berwick-upon-Tweed" by the London College of Physicians, and in Ireland by the Dublin College of Physicians.
 In Scotland, apothecaries' units were unofficially regulated by the Edinburgh College of Physicians.
 The three colleges published, at infrequent intervals, pharmacopoeias, the London and Dublin editions having the force of law.

 Imperial apothecaries' measures, based on the imperial pint of 20 fluid ounces, were introduced by the publication of the London Pharmacopoeia of 1836, the Edinburgh Pharmacopoeia of 1839, and the Dublin Pharmacopoeia of 1850.
 The Medical Act 1858 transferred to the Crown the right to publish the official pharmacopoeia and to regulate apothecaries' weights and measures.

 Units

 Length

 Metric equivalents in this article usually assume the latest official definition.
-Before this date, the most precise measurement of the imperial Standard Yard was 0.914398415 metres.
+Previously, the most precise measurement of the imperial Standard Yard was 0.914398415 metres.